Recycled textiles

 afternote: the flower motifs for the wallpaper could be a little bit smaller and textured.

-above: It's an apron!
-Cotton canvas, maybe? (image from here) above: It's a tote!
+above: It's a tote!
 I am imagining the pattern to be on silk or cotton sateen. (original image from here)

 Posted by laissezfaire 8 comments